Everything You Need to Know About Linear Actuators

 Do Linear Actuators Have Limit Switches?

 Most linear actuators come with limit switches built into them.
 The type of limit switches available varies with each product range.
 These include electro-mechanical, magnetic proximity and rotary cam.
 Limit switches are normally pre-set on actuators to stop the actuator stroke when it gets to its full extension and full retraction.
+The purpose of using Limit switches in Linear Actuators are to prevent the Actuator from stalling once it gets to the end of its mechanical limit.
+If the Actuator stalls, the motors still try to keep going that will eventually result in the Motor burning out.
+This is why Actuators typically have built in Limit switches, to switch off the electrical power to the motor once it gets to the end of stroke.
+Reversing polarity then allows the actuator to change direction.

 Limit switches are important because they prevent the actuator from burning and stalling the motor when it reaches the end of the stroke.
 The limit switch simply cuts power to the motor.